fergy-nz/faderport-to-game8/README.md

 For example you could map four of the axes to throttle controls and the other four to propeller pitch in a multi-engine flight simulation.

-Obviously the [FaderPort] only has a single fader so you can only adjust a single axis at a time.
-The app remembers the current position setting for each of the 8 axes.
-You use the *Mix*, *Proj*, *Trns*, *Undo*, *Shift*, *Punch*, *User* and *Loop* buttons to select the active axis.
-The button corresponding to the active axis will be lit.
+The *Mix*, *Proj*, *Trns*, *Undo*, *Shift*, *Punch*, *User* and *Loop* buttons are the *axes elect buttons*.
+The other 16 buttons act as standard vJoy buttons.

+Press the axes select button for the axis you want to control.
+If you hold several down at once you can adjust multiple axes at the same time.
 As you switch between axes the fader will jump to the remembered position for each axis.

-The remaining 16 buttons are mapped as joystick buttons which you can then map to whatever you like in your game/simulation of choice.

-The Pan knob is configured to act as a fine tuner for the active axis.
+Use the fader or the Pan knob to adjust the selected axes.

+NOTE!
+Due to a quirk in the FaderPort's implementation, if you hold the 'Off' button down the fader won't report any movement.

 # Requirements
 * A Presonus [FaderPort] connected to your Windows computer.